This article is part of a series created in partnership with SiteGround. Thank you for supporting the partners who make SitePoint possible.

 In WordPress, there are many plugins and services that can be used to fill that need for backing up data.
 The reason that migration tools for WordPress often go hand-in-hand is because often, similar tools can be used for both purposes, as a migration can, in some cases, be similar to backing up the site and then restoring it (albeit in another location).

-Without further ado, here are five of the better WordPress backup and migration tools out there:
+However, if you are a fan of backups using WordPress plugins rather than performing manual backups, then, without further ado, here are five of the better WordPress backup and migration tools out there:

 1. All in One WP Migration